MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/connect-to-arc.md

 ## Verify the connected cluster

 You can view your Kubernetes cluster resource on the [Azure portal](https://portal.azure.com/).
-Once you have opened the portal in your browser, navigate to the resource group and the AKS<!--Azure Arc-enabled Kubernetes--> resource that's based on the resource name and resource group name inputs used in the [enable-akshciarcconnection](./reference/ps/enable-akshciarcconnection.md) PowerShell command.<!--REBRANDING: Please verify resource label in the Azure Portal.
-Is the "Arc-enabled Kubernetes" baked in?-->
+Once you have opened the portal in your browser, navigate to the resource group and the AKS<!--Azure Arc-enabled Kubernetes--> resource that's based on the resource name and resource group name inputs used in the [enable-akshciarcconnection](./reference/ps/enable-akshciarcconnection.md) PowerShell command.<!--Can "AKS" be switched in, or does "Azure Arc" need to make an appearance to clarify which resource?-->

 > [!NOTE]
 > After connecting the cluster, it may take a maximum of around five to ten minutes for the cluster metadata (cluster version, agent version, number of nodes) to surface on the overview page of the AKS<!--Azure Arc-enabled Kubernetes--> resource in Azure portal.